 I created this feature to talk about my other escape from reality... the art world.
-Be forewarned, I will most definitely be babbling on about art of any kind from a child's finger paints to renowned fine artists and all the in-betweens that I consider art.
+Be forewarned, I will most definitely be babbling on about any and all kinds of arty and crafty stuff!

 It’s been awhile since posting an art post.
 What have I been up to?
 Well, a lot actually!

 I finally finished a colouring page that I was working on.
 It was a long one and I finally came back to it and finished it off.

 This double spread page from Johanna Basford’s Enchanted Forest colouring book was mostly done with Prismacolor Premiers, but when I went back to finish it off I think I used my new Faber-Castell Polychromos.
 They were my birthday prezzie since there is no way I’d spend that much on myself.
 Well… not on coloured pencils anyway. *wink wink*

 Not that I usually review any coloured pencils or other art products, but I have to say….
 I found I still like my Prisma’s versus the polychromos.
 There is a lot of debate on the quality of these two in addition to many others like Caran D’ache but even after trying my polychromos, which I adore don’t get me wrong, I still like the softness of the Prisma’s better.
 They blend easier… not necessarily better, just easier because they are much softer.
 Prisma’s are wax based and Polychromos are oil based.
 The softness makes them blend better, but the downside is that they also break faster (… and OFTEN).
 Just my two cents worth.
 I still very much love both and feel extremely lucky to be able to have both.
 Thank goodness for birthdays!!!

 Then I got into something completely different.
 It’s more of a paper CRAFT rather than art, but I think it’ll fit here regardless.